Treatment for Hyperthyroidism

 Why Acupuncture is most suitable for Treating Hyperthyroidism

-Anti-thyroid therapy for the treatment of Hyperthyroidism could last for a long time, usually between 2 to 3 years and when this is compared with how long an Acupuncture treatment will continue, the latter is a preferred option.
+Anti-thyroid therapy for the treatment of hyperthyroidism could last for a long time, usually between 2 to 3 years, and when this is compared with how long an acupuncture treatment will continue, the latter is a preferred option.

 Acupuncture treatment remains useful, and it prevents the reoccurrence of symptoms of Hyperthyroidism even after treatment is stopped.
-Further, it also helps patients with thyroiditis, subacute thyroiditis and even hypothyroidism that is caused by the protracted use of anti-thyroid drugs.
+Further, it also helps patients with thyroiditis, subacute thyroiditis, and even hypothyroidism that is caused by the protracted use of anti-thyroid drugs.

 A reputable acupuncturist is recommended to administer this treatment to achieve a lasting recovery from Hyperthyroidism.
 Complete destruction of the thyroid can result from the use of radioactive exposure in treatment.
-Ones the thyroid gland is destroyed, it is permanent, and the function of the thyroid is gone.
+Once the thyroid gland is destroyed, it is permanent, and the function of the thyroid is gone.
 This is why taking the path of Acupuncture in the treatment is highly recommended as patients stand no risk whatsoever.